e-n-f/piano-diary/README.md

 * The Wizard of Oz : vocal selections

+## 2014-06-21

+Bought _Christmas Songs the World Over_ from Urban Ore, according to receipt within.

 ## 2014-06-26

 I am trying to play songs as written instead of fake-book style from chords to see if I get any good at it.